 Great for: A new friend and your peace of mind

 ‘Call in time’ run by Age UK is one of our favorite initiatives right now.
 It’s a free telephone friendship service for people 60 and over.
 Age UK matches you up with a likeminded person who would like to make a new friend.
 Now more than ever we need to look after our elderly friends and who better to do that then our Nido community.
 We know how much community and connectivity is important to you, let’s make it available to everyone.

 Great for: Getting gig vibes from your sofa

 If you get involved in any of these, we’d love to know what you think.
-Got any other ideas that might help other students in self-isolation?
+Got any other ideas that might help other students during lock-down?
 Feel free to send them on over via Instagram DM or Facebook Messenger – we’d love to hear from you.